Master of Science in Applied Mathematics

 Prerequisite: MATH 545 or MATH 645 or departmental approval.
 Necessary conditions for existence of extrema.
 Variation of a functional, Euler's equation, constrained extrema, first integrals, Hamilton-Jacobi equation, quadratic functionals.
 Sufficient conditions for the existence of extrema.
 Applications to mechanics.

 MATH 678.
-Stat Methods in Data Science.
+Statistical Methods in Data Science.
 3 credits, 3 contact hours.

-Prerequisite: MATH 661 or MATH 663, or permission by instructor.
+Prerequisites: MATH 661 or MATH 663, or permission by instructor.
 This course introduces students to concepts in statistical methods used in data science, including data collection, data visualization and data analysis.
 Emphasis is on model building and statistical concepts related to data analysis methods.
 The course provides the basic foundational tools on which to pursue statistics, data analysis and data science in greater depth.
-Topics include sampling and experimental design, understanding the aims of a study, principles of data analysis, linear and logistic regression, resampling methods, and statistical learning methods.
-Students will use the R statistical software.
+Specific topics include understanding the aims of statistical learning and data science, principles of data analysis, linear and logistic regression, discriminant analysis, tree-based approaches, nonlinear modeling techniques, resampling methods, model/variable selection, black-box modeling, unsupervised learning.
+Students will use R statistical software for the coursework.

 MATH 680.
 Advanced Statistical Learning.
 3 credits, 3 contact hours.